douglaslassance/shaker-example/README.md

 ## Contribution

-Feel free to help me port to newer version of the engine.
+Feel free to message me if you have feature ideas or simply want to port the plugin to a newer version of the engine.
+I will make you a contributor.